zubinchopra/portaldocs/portal-sdk/templates/top-extensions-csharp-test-framework.md

 ### Prerequisites

-Prerequisites for using the C# test framework as as follows.
+Prerequisites for using the C# test framework are as follows.

 * Nuget (https://www.nuget.org/) and [top-extensions-nuget.md](top-extensions-nuget.md)